dr-leo/pandaSDMX/doc/agencies.rst

 pandaSDMX supports a number of data providers out of the box.
 Each data provider is configured by an item in ``agencies.json`` in the package root.
-Data providers are identified by an uppercased string such as "ECB" or "OECD".
+Data providers are identified by a case-insensitive string such as "ECB", "ESTAT_S" or "OECD".
 For each pre-configured data provider, ``agencies.json`` contains the URL and name of the SDMX API and potentially some additional metadata about the provider's web API.
 The configuration information about data providers is stored in the dict-type class attribute ``_agencies`` of :class:`Request`.
-Other data providers can be configured by passing a suitable json-file to the :meth:`pandasdmx.api.Request.add_agency` which will be used to update the dict storing the agency configuration.
+Other data providers can be configured by passing a suitable json-file to the :meth:`pandasdmx.api.Request.add_agency` method which will be used to update the dict storing the agency configuration.